Graduate Program in

 Study Abroad Programs

-Admission Requirements: A candidate is admitted to the program by meeting the general requirements for graduate study.
-All applicants must take the verbal and quantitative portions of the Graduate Record Examinations (GRE) prior to admission to the program.
+Admission Requirements: A candidate is admitted to the degree program by meeting the University's general requirements for graduate admission and by recommendation of the director and executive committee of the degree program.
+It is recommended that the student have undergraduate preparation in those fields where graduate work is contemplated.
+A candidate is admitted to the program by meeting the general requirements for graduate study.
+All applicants must take the verbal and quantitative portions of the Graduate Record Examinations (GRE) or equivalent prior to admission to the program.
+International Students must submit official English Proficiency Test scores (TOEFL or IELTS) if their native language is not English.

 Course Requirements: Students are required to take INR 5935r Special Topics (Colloquium) or an approved equivalent.
 This is a one credit pass/fail course that is designed to foster knowledge about the career field.
 Students may select courses broadly from the listing of coursework below, so long as they take a minimum of six semester hours in history and six semester hours each from the social science and arts and humanities tracks.
 Students, however, are encouraged to concentrate their coursework as much as possible to develop a particular country and language competence.
 Moreover, while it is required to take coursework from both the social science and the arts and humanities tracks, students should select one of these two broad areas for greater concentration, generally around one or several related disciplines.
-Up to eight semester hours in the thirty-three semester hour program or six in the thirty semester hour program may be 4000-level courses, with Director approval and if no 5000 level equivalent is offered by that department or school.
+While students can take undergraduate courses as a graduate student, undergraduate coursework will not be eligible to count toward the thirty-one (31) credit hours.
+All thirty-one (31) credit hours must be 5000 and above.

-Language: All students must satisfy the foreign language requirement for the MA degree by demonstrating a reading proficiency in Chinese, Japanese, Arabic, or some other approved Asian language through either: 1) the completion of twelve semester hours of college level coursework in the chosen Asian language with an average grade of at least 3.0 (“B”); or 2) passage of a reading comprehension test administered by the Department of Modern Languages and Linguistics at Florida State University; or 3) four years of a single language in high school.
+Language: All students must satisfy the foreign language requirement for the MA degree, even if they choose to graduate with the MS degree.
+Students prove proficiency in Chinese, Japanese, Arabic, or some other approved language by demonstrating one of the following: 1) the completion of twelve semester hours of college level coursework in the chosen Asian language with an average grade of at least 3.0 ("B"); or 2) passage of a reading comprehension test administered by the Department of Modern Languages and Linguistics at Florida State University; 3) four years of a single language in high school; or 4) if the first language is not English: TOEFL or IELTS.
 Students, however, are encouraged to go much farther in their language training to gain an effective competency in their chosen area language.

 Minimum of six semester hours